client9/misspell/README.md

 `-source=go` on the command line.
 Conversely, you can check a go lang source as if it were pure text by using `-source=text`

+### Can I check only-comments in other other programming languages?

+I'm told the using `-source=go` works well for ruby, javascript, java, c and c++.

+It doesn't work well for python.

 ### Does this work with gometalinter?